Pygmaeconus visseri

 Pygmaeconus visseri is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.
+The species is named for J. S. de Visser, who originally collected the specimen.

 Like all species within the genus Conus, these snails are predatory and venomous.
-They are capable of "stinging" humans, therefore live ones should be handled carefully or not at all.
+They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

-The size of the shell attains 8 mm.
+Like other members of Pygmaeconus, the shell is less than 10mm in size and rounded.
+However, the shell of P. visseri has indented grooves on its body whorl instead of the raised ribs that are common to the rest of its genus.